edsu/diss/chapters/08-conclusion.md

 discussed how I was mistaken about appraisal decisions happening in a singular moment.
 However I was also mistaken about records having a specific value as a attribute.
-The value of records acquired from the web by the NSRL were bound up in how the records were to be used (the RDS).
+The value of records acquired from the web by the NSRL were bound up in how the records were to be used.

 Initially this shift in attention to use seemed like a familiar pragmatist line of argument about value, where the ends justify the means.
 But further investigation, and reflection with @Ahmed:2019 revealed that some records were acquired even though they had no obvious use (disuse).
 Some records were in a superposition of use and misuse (ByLock and SWID).
-Use is fluid, multiple, contradictory, and even a subject of resistance.
+Use is fluid, multiple, contradictory, and subject to resistance.
 Perhaps it is more accurate to say that appraisal value is inherently tied to *practice* to avoid the utilitarian interpretation of the word "use".

 In principle this *use of use* and its application to archival appraisal is not unlike the concept of functional analysis, which is at the core of appraisal